snehaDebBarma/snehaDebBarma/README.md

 ---

 ### 🎨 **About Me**
-I'm a passionate frontend developer with a flair for creating engaging, user-friendly web applications.
-With experience in **React.js**, **JavaScript**, **Next.js**, and modern CSS frameworks, I thrive on turning complex problems into simple, beautiful, and intuitive designs.
+I'm a dedicated frontend developer with over **2 years of experience** in building high-performance, responsive web applications.
+With a strong foundation in **React.js**, **JavaScript**, **Next.js**, and modern CSS frameworks, I enjoy transforming complex problems into elegant, user-friendly designs.

-🔍 I’m constantly exploring new technologies and love working in dynamic environments where I can continue learning and growing.
+🔍 I’m constantly exploring new technologies and thrive in dynamic environments where I can continue learning and growing.

-🌱 Currently improving my skills in **TypeScript** and **React Native** to build more robust and versatile web applications.
+🌱 Currently improving my skills in **TypeScript** and **React Native** to create even more robust web applications.

 ---